piotrmiskiewicz/kyma-environment-broker/docs/03-03-runtime-operations.md

 Provisioning process is executed when the instance is being created and when an unsuspension is triggered.
 Each provisioning step is responsible for a separate part of preparing Kyma runtime.
 For example, in a step you can provide tokens, credentials, or URLs to integrate SAP BTP, Kyma runtime with external systems.
-All provisioning steps are collected steps can be found in the [provisioning.go file](../cmd/broker/provisioning.go).
+All provisioning steps can be found in the [provisioning.go file](../cmd/broker/provisioning.go).

 **NOTE:** The timeout for processing this operation is set to `24h`.